So, you hopped onto the cybersecurity train, and now you’re wondering, “what else can I do with a VPN (Virtual Private Network)?” The answer: a lot!

 3. Create the ultimate lockdown streaming hub

-Also, you can connect all your devices to one subscription.
+But the benefits don’t end here.
+You can also connect all your devices to one subscription.
 Stream all you want on your phone while surfing the web in privacy on your laptop.
 You can do all this even without slowing down the speed!

 4. Comment and publish opinions anonymously